 In the Include/Exclude tab, you can fine-tune the import.
 On the Paragraph tab, you have already specified what parts of what paragraphs are imported.
 The Include/Exclude settings work on the text that is imported from the paragraphs.

 From the text that was allowed through by the Paragraph settings, you can specify what needs translation and what does not.

 First, use the radio buttons to say whether the rules below describe content that needs to be imported; or, the rules actually exclude parts of the text.

-- Click Rules define imported content (nothing else is imported) if you are writing patterns for parts that should be imported.
+•Click Rules define content to be included (nothing else is imported) if you are writing patterns for parts that should be imported.

 In a rule, you can write regular expressions for the content itself, and also for content that occurs before and after the part that is to be included or excluded.

 •To add a rule: Type a regular expression in the Rule box.
 Optionally, in the Before or After text boxes, write further regular expressions for characters that occur before or after the content.
 Click Add.